 On the other side of the world, in the village of Kharamal in Odisha,India, traditional water collection methods are being used by residents to combat drought.
 Small structures called chahalas work in concert with gully plugs, vermicomposting, and other strategic practices to increase local farmers’ incomes while ending their dependence on chemical fertilizers, and to reduce the number of people leaving the village.
 Kharamal is just one example of the power of localization for farmers around the world.

-South of the Equator, in Alice Springs, Australia, a group of 20 academics from India’s Monash University recently visited to share their knowledge of traditional farming practices, and learn about local Aboriginal traditions.
+In Alice Springs, Australia, a 2015 Monash University fellowship program brought 20 South Asian academics together to share their knowledge of traditional farming practices and to learn about local Aboriginal traditions.
 From seed exchange and food production to healing, the group discovered common ground in the benefits of indigenous knowledge in both cultures.
 “We are finding that where traditional knowledge is being revived, food security outcomes are better,” said Dr. Jagit Plahe, who led the group.
+See this article for more information.

 Read more about these initiatives: